Emile Hirsch

 Ethnicity: Ashkenazi Jewish (paternal grandfather), English, Scots-Irish/Northern Irish, German, remote French

 Emile Hirsch is an American actor.
-He is known for starring in the films The Emperor’s Club, The Girl Next Door, Alpha Dog, Into the Wild, Speed Racer, Killer Joe, and The Autopsy of Jane Doe, among many others.
+He is known for starring in the films The Emperor’s Club, The Girl Next Door, Alpha Dog, Into the Wild, Speed Racer, Killer Joe, and The Autopsy of Jane Doe.

 Emile is the son of Margaret, a visual artist, and David Hirsch, an entrepreneur and producer.
-Emile’s paternal grandfather was Jewish (of German Jewish and English Jewish descent).
+Emile’s paternal grandfather was Ashkenazi Jewish; of German Jewish and English Jewish descent.
 Emile also has English, Scots-Irish/Northern Irish, German, and remote French, ancestry.
 Emile has a son.

 Emile’s paternal grandfather was Milton Morris Hirsch (the son of Gustav Hirsch and Katherine “Kate”/”Katie” Ross).
 Milton was born in New York.
 Gustav was born in New York, to German Jewish parents, Moses Hirsch and Hannah, who were from Prussia.
 Katherine was born in New York, the daughter of Emanual/Emanuel Ross and Rebecca Nelson, who were of English Jewish/German Jewish background.